 State Agencies for Aging and Disabilities

-NASUAD members represent agencies of state and territorial governments designated by governors to administer, manage, design and advocate for benefits, programs and services for the seniors, individuals with disabilities and their caregivers.
+NASUAD members represent agencies of state and territorial governments designated by governors to administer, manage, design and advocate for benefits, programs and services for older adults, individuals with disabilities, and their caregivers.
 In 1964 the organization was founded to help support the development of a comprehensive system to support seniors.
 The Older Americans Act (OAA) was signed into law in 1965 and today it remains the cornerstone of home and community based services and supports.
 Through a state network of area agencies on aging, centers for independent living, and service providers, a range of services is provided to seniors and people with disabilities including services such as congregate and home delivered meals, respite, transportation, information and assistance, transportation, respite, adult day health, employment, and advocacy on behalf of seniors and individuals with disabilities.

 The specific title and organization of the governmental unit will vary from state to state and may be called a Department, Office, Bureau, Commission for the elderly, seniors, aging, older adults and/or adults with physical disabilities.
 Regardless of the exact title, these state government agencies all share a common agenda of providing the opportunities and supports for older persons and individuals with disabilities to live independent, meaningful, productive, dignified lives and maintain close family and community ties.